alexmamo/firebase-extensions/firestore-document-size/POSTINSTALL.md

 # Using the extension

 We recommend adding the documents using add(), for example, `db.collection("data").add(obj)` because adding documents this way, will automatically assign unique document IDs.
 Learn more about reading and writing data for your platform (iOS, Android, or Web) in [Firestore documentation][3].
+Are you getting 147?

 # Monitoring